 - What percentage of the firm’s cases are devoted only to medical malpractice?
 The higher this percentage, the better.

 - What percentage of your medical malpractice cases go to trial instead of settling?
-Typically, if an attorney is known only to settle cases, it could affect your settlement amount.
+Typically, if an attorney is known only to settle cases, it could affect your settlement amount ghostwriter masterarbeit kosten.
+However, if they are familiar with the court system and have successfully handled several medical malpractice lawsuits, they may be better able to get you the fair compensation you deserve.

 - What is the attorney’s policy on providing work to their paralegals, assistants, and other lawyers?
 You will want to figure out who will handle your case.